Major Fingerprint Error Cases: Mayfield, McKie and Indian Precedents

 McKie denied having been inside the house.
 She was charged with perjury after giving evidence at the murder trial denying that she had been present.
 Four SCRO examiners testified that the identification was correct.
 McKie was acquitted of perjury in 1999 when two American fingerprint experts testified for the defence that the identification was wrong.

 The significance of the McKie case is not primarily technical but institutional.
-The SCRO examiners, when challenged, did not re-examine their conclusions: they doubled down.
+When challenged, the SCRO examiners maintained their conclusions rather than revisiting them.
 An expert review commissioned by the Lord Advocate and conducted by the Scottish Executive in 2000 found that the four SCRO examiners had made an error.
 A further review commissioned after political pressure, the Fingerprint Inquiry Scotland, published its report in December 2011 and concluded that the SCRO examiners had made a genuine mistake, not a deliberate one, but that the institution's response to challenges had been defensive and self-protecting rather than scientific.

 The Inquiry's lead reviewer, Sir Anthony Campbell, distinguished the Mayfield scenario (confirmation bias in the forward direction, accepting a wrong match) from the McKie scenario (perseverance bias, refusing to revise a committed conclusion in the face of contradictory evidence).
 Both are cognitive errors with established psychological literature behind them; both had been studied in other forensic domains (eyewitness identification, confession evidence) but had barely been applied to friction-ridge evidence before these cases.

-In 2006, the Scottish Parliament approved an ex gratia payment of 750,000 GBP to McKie.
+In 2006, the Scottish Executive paid an ex gratia sum of 750,000 GBP to McKie in full settlement of her compensation claim, without admission of liability.
 The SCRO examiners retained their positions until the report of the Fingerprint Inquiry.
 The Crawford Review, commissioned in 2011 after the Fingerprint Inquiry report, examined the residual question of whether the fingerprint in the McKie case could have been correctly attributed and concluded that it could not; it was not McKie's print.

 The English and Welsh National Fingerprint Office (NFO) introduced a mandatory "cold case review" process after the Inquiry, under which any contested identification is reviewed by examiners who have no knowledge of the original examiner's conclusion.
 Scotland moved to a fully centralised fingerprint service with external governance by the Scottish Fingerprint Service post-2011.